Table of Contents

 It’s all the little stuff in your life that is a problem, isn’t it?
 I mean, you never find the TV is out of place, do you?
 But your scissors?
 Your charger cords?
-That stuff needs small storage or it’s gone forever with all the missing socks.
+That stuff needs some small storage hacks or it’s gone forever with all the missing socks.

 Ikea is great for all things storage, but I found some really interesting small storage hacks that I think will help get all the little stuff corralled.